 Commercial companies are created with the sole purpose of making money.
 The more the better.
 Not being able to meet the expectations of financial experts and investors in terms of earnings puts a company at a disadvantage.
 The rest of the market is less likely to trust them with money and the stock price can be expected to go down.

 If the company demonstrates stagnation or — even worse — negative dynamics in earnings per share it is probably not worth your investment.
-Companies with growing earnings per share, on the other hand, deserve your attention and should be treated as investment opportunities.
+Companies with growing EPS, on the other hand, deserve your attention and might be treated as investment opportunities.

 Price-to-Earnings Ratio (P/E)